YimMenu/YimMenu/src/lua/docs/tables/gui.md

 ### `is_open()`

 - **Returns:**
-  - `bool`: returns true if the gui is open.
+  - `bool`: Returns true if the GUI is open.

 **Exemple Usage:**
 ```lua